-In November, 2013, the Company entered into an asset purchase agreement, with PVH Retail Stores LLC and its affiliates, providing for the acquisition of substantially all of the assets of the G.H.
+In November, 2013, the Company acquired from PVH Retail Stores LLC and its affiliates substantially all of the assets of the G.H.
 Bass & Co. ("G.H.
-Bass") business, including approximately 160 G.H.
+Bass") business that included approximately 160 G.H.
 Bass & Co. outlet stores.
 The purchase price was \$49.2 million in cash.

 G.H.
 Bass is a well-known heritage brand that embodies classic American style.
 The Company sells G.H.
 Bass & Co. footwear, apparel and accessories primarily through approximately 160 outlet stores located in the United States.
-The Company also licenses the brand for the wholesale distribution of men's and women's footwear and men's sportswear.
+The Company also licenses the brand for the wholesale distribution of men's and women's footwear, men's sportswear and men's and boy's tailored clothing.